kevban/eternal-harvest/README.md

 Tools used: 1BITDragon + audacity for music.
 Aseprite for art.
 Unity game engine.

-There is 24 levels in total.
-If I have more time, I would definitely add more interesting levels xD.
+There are 24 levels in total.
+If I had more time, I would definitely add more interesting levels.
+XD.
 I hope you have a great time playing the game.